 - Does the cap include a consumption tax (VAT or GST)?

-No. The cap does not include the 8% consumption tax in Japan (also called VAT or GST in some other countries) and the client remains liable for paying consumption tax.
+No. The cap does not include a consumption tax in Japan (also called VAT or GST in some other countries) and the client remains liable for paying consumption tax.

 - Does the cap include disbursements?